 Dubrovnik, or the pearl of the Adriatic, as it is also called, is one of the best-preserved medieval walled cities in the world.
 Although its origins date back to the 7th century, the most glorious period of Dubrovnik's past is the period between the 14th and early 19th century when Dubrovnik was a free, independent state „the Republic of Dubrovnik“.
 It was a wealthy state with advanced laws and institutions.
 The wealth came mainly from the seafaring trade, which was developed mostly thanks to skilled diplomacy.

 Staying one more day in Dubrovnik is certainly a decision you will not regret.
 There are so many sights to explore you will even miss time to see them all.

 SIGHTS/THINGS TO DO/ATTRACTIONS: Lazareti (the Quarantine), fort Revelin, old Port & Porporela, Dominican Monastery, Sponza Palace, Orlando's Column, Bell Tower, St Blaise Church, Rector's Palace, Cathedral, Main street Placa – Stradun, Onofrio's Great Fountain, Franciscan Monastery, City Walls, Fort Lovrjenac, Granary Rupe

-Šipan or the golden island as it is called is the largest and the most inhabited island in the group of the Elaphite Islands.
-On Šipan there are two settlements, Luka Šipanska and Suđurađ.
+Šipan, or the golden island, as it is called, is the largest and the most inhabited island in the group of the Elaphiti Islands.
+On Šipan, there are two settlements, Luka Šipanska and Suđurađ.
 In the past, the wealthy families from Dubrovnik had their summer residences on Šipan.
-It is famous after excellent wine and olive oil.
+It is famous for excellent wine and olive oil.

 SIGHTS/THINGS TO DO/ATTRACTIONS: